 New Variants/Strains of the Virus

-Most allergies are not a concern for COVID-19 vaccination.
-You can get vaccinated if you have a history of allergic reactions not related to vaccines or injectable medicines — such as allergies to food (including eggs), antibiotics or other medicine that you take by mouth, pet dander, venom, dust mites, pollen, mold, cigarette smoke, or latex — or if you have a family history of allergic reactions.
+You can get vaccinated if you have a history of allergic reactions to food (including eggs), antibiotics or other medicine that you take by mouth, pet dander, venom, dust mites, pollen, mold, cigarette smoke, or latex.
+You can also get vaccinated if you have a family history of allergic reactions.

 Currently Sick with COVID-19

-If you have recently tested positive for COVID-19 or have symptoms of COVID-19, you should wait until you have recovered and completed isolation to avoid exposing other people at the vaccination site while you are contagious.
+If you have recently tested positive for COVID-19 or have symptoms of COVID-19, you should wait to get vaccinated until you have completed isolation to avoid exposing others to COVID-19.

 This means you should not be vaccinated until all the following are true: